MBA Preparation: How to Prepare for MBA Entrance Exams 2026

 Data Interpretation and Logical Reasoning are subjects that do not have formulae or theorems.
 They are completely based on one’s interpretation and analytical skills.
 So how to prepare for such subjects?
 The best way to prepare for DI and LR is by practicing a variety of sample questions of easy, moderate and high difficulty level.

-For preparing this section, candidates must take help from mentors and guides on tricks and shortcuts as they are of great help in solving questions, which require eye for detailing.
-Solving puzzles and patterns is also a great way of developing the reasoning skills.
+For preparing this section, candidates must take help from mentors and guides on tricks and shortcuts for solving questions easily.
+This section require eye for detailing so solving puzzles and patterns is also a great way of developing the reasoning skills.

 DI includes basic calculations, so the candidates must memorise Tables up to 20, Square Roots, Cube Roots, Fraction and other such mathematical values for quick calculation.